The ultimate guide to visiting Kent

 The gardens at Chartwell

 Kent is awash with history.
 Chartwell was Winston Churchill’s home for over 40 years and is now preserved as a historic property by the National Trust.
-Churchill once said, “A day away from Chartwell is a day wasted”.
-The inside of Chartwell is closed for now but there is a lot to see and do outdoors from The Golden Rose Avenue in the walled garden, extensive woodlands through to a picnic by the lake.
+Churchill once said, “a day away from Chartwell is a day wasted.”
+Check opening times and dates for visiting the house itself — currently, the website says it reopens on 7 June — but there is also a lot to see and do outdoors from the Golden Rose Avenue in the walled garden, extensive woodlands through to a picnic by the lake.

 Book tickets here